What is a Concussion?

 - Sleep changes

-If you are experiencing signs and symptoms of a concussion after receiving a hit to the head or other injury, you should report it to a parent, coach, athletic trainer, or other trusted adult.
-It is important to seek out evaluation and treatment from an experienced healthcare provider to help minimize lasting effects.
+If you are experiencing signs and symptoms of a concussion after receiving a hit to the head or other injury, you should seek medical evaluation by an athletic trainer, primary care provider or other qualified healthcare professional.
+If you are experiencing a medical emergency, don't hesitate to dial 9-1-1 or go straight to the nearest emergency department.

 - Seek prompt evaluation by an athletic trainer, your primary care provider, or other qualified healthcare professional